 Greens Restaurant has been serving vegetarian fare since 1979.
-Their Green Gulch Farm provides much of the produce.
-Greens was a pioneer in the early days.
-Today almost every fancy restaurant accommodates vegetarians.
+Their Marin based Green Gulch Farm provides much of the produce.
+Greens was a pioneer in the early days, nowadays we have many more plant centric restaurants like Wildseed, Baia, Shizen, etc. Today almost every fancy restaurant accommodates vegetarians to some degree.
 The menu changes all the time.
-They have a $49 4 course prix fix menu on Saturdays.

 Decor, Vibe – Most tables have a stunning view of the San Francisco Marina’s harbor and the Golden Gate Bridge.
-The dining room has a mish mash of paintings, wood, and sculpture.
+(Outside dining doesn’t) The dining room has a mish mash of paintings, wood, and sculpture looking almost unchanged for decades.
 There were a lot of folks in their 30’s to 50’s dining.
-A fair amount of hippies.
+A fair amount of green hippies.

 Mediterranean Sampler ($15) – French lentil salad with feta, lemon and mint; filo turnover with artichokes, spring onions, fromage blanc and pecorino pepato; golden and chioggia beets with mach; roasted pepper hummous; grilled pita bread; spicy tomato jam; olives.
 This was the best dish of the night, but it was tiny.
 We got to sample lots of fresh items with diverse flavors.
 Great dips.